24 January 2023

 2. Basic Techniques Training

-Train all your basic strikes in 10 counts repetition for each techniques slowly.
+Train all your basic techniques in 10 counts repetition for each techniques slowly.
 Hitting the air too hard will hurt your elbow and shoulder joints so be careful.

 Every martial art schools teach different basic movesets.
 For examples:

-Once finished, take a short break for 1 minute.
+Once finished, take a short break for 30 or 60 seconds.

 3. Advanced Techniques Training

-Once finished, take a short break for 1 minute.
+Once finished, take a short break for 30 or 60 seconds.

 5. Cooling Down